Miyan0/flask-boilerplate/README.md

 4. Rename `env_example` to `.env`
 5. Create a new virtual environment:
    1. `python -m venv venv` where the second `venv` is your virtualenv name,
-   2. or use your prefered virtual environment method.
+   2. or use your preferred virtual environment method.
    3. note that if you don't name your virtual environment `venv`, you should modify the `.gitignore` file.
 6. Activate the virtual environment:
    1. For windows: `venv\Script\activate`